 Under the current rule, venture capital funds that invest in small businesses and startup businesses may be covered funds subject to the restrictions of the Volcker Rule unless they otherwise qualify for an exclusion.
-The proposal would add a "covered fund" exclusion to allow banking entities to invest in or sponsor certain funds that meet the SEC's definition of a "venture capital fund" under the Investment Advisers Act and that meet several additional criteria.
+The final rule adds a "covered fund" exclusion to allow banking entities to invest in or sponsor certain funds that meet the SEC's definition of a "venture capital fund" under the Investment Advisers Act and that meet several additional criteria.

-To qualify as a "venture capital fund" under the Investment Advisers Act definition, the fund must (i) hold itself out as pursuing a venture capital strategy; (ii) hold no more than 20% of its aggregate capital commitments in non-qualifying investments (other than cash or cash equivalents); (iii) not borrow, issue debt obligations, provide guarantees or otherwise incur leverage in excess of 15% of the fund's capital contributions and uncalled committed capital; (iv) not offer its investors redemption or other similar liquidity rights except in extraordinary circumstances and (v) not be registered under the Investment Company Act or be treated as a business development company.
+To qualify as a "venture capital fund" under the Investment Advisers Act definition, the fund must (i) hold itself out as pursuing a venture capital strategy; (ii) hold no more than 20% of its aggregate capital commitments in non-qualifying investments (other than cash or cash equivalents); (iii) not borrow, issue debt obligations, provide guarantees or otherwise incur leverage in excess of 15% of the fund's capital contributions and uncalled committed capital; (iv) not offer its investors redemption or other similar liquidity rights except in extraordinary circumstances; and (v) not be registered under the Investment Company Act or be treated as a business development company.

-Qualifying investments, for purposes of the venture capital fund definition, include those in a portfolio company that is not reporting or foreign traded (or affiliated with a reporting or foreign traded company), does not borrow or issue debt in connection with the fund's investment and distribute such debt proceeds to the fund in exchange for its investment and is not itself an investment company or private fund.
-The SEC has distinguished venture capital funds from leverage buyout funds and private equity funds due to their characteristic direct investment for
+Qualifying investments, for purposes of the venture capital fund definition, include those in a portfolio company that is not reporting or foreign traded (or affiliated with a reporting or foreign traded company), does not borrow or issue debt in connection with the fund's investment and distribute such debt proceeds to the fund in exchange for its investment, and is not itself an investment company or private fund.
+The SEC has distinguished venture capital funds from leverage buyout funds and private equity funds due to their characteristic direct investment for the purpose of funding the expansion and development of a portfolio company's business (rather than buying out existing shareholders or leveraging the capital investment with debt financing).